Disneyland Paris Tips and Tricks for First Timers (2025)

 Free FastPass at Disneyland Paris has been replaced with the paid service Disney Premier Access, which allows you to skip the lines on the most popular rides.

-In mid-September, we did not need Premier Access and by following these tips you can probably avoid paying.
+We have never needed Premier Access and by following these tips you can probably avoid paying.

 You can pay per ride (called Disney Premier Access One)—from €5-18 and be allocated the next available time to ride.